Updated: Nov 28, 2022

 Guardianship vs. Conservatorship

 This can be difficult.
 A guardianship is for those under the age of eighteen, and a conservatorship is for those who are eighteen and up.
 A conservatorship is sometimes referred to as guardianship in states other than California.
-As a result, if you live in California and choose to care for an elderly member of your family, you can apply for a conservatorship.
-It's important to consider the distinctions between a guardianship and a conservatorship, as well as when you may need both.
+As a result, if you live in California and choose to care for an elderly family member, you can apply for a conservatorship.
+It's important to consider the distinctions between guardianship and conservatorship and when you may need both.

 A guardianship gives you the authority to make healthcare and other non-financial decisions for a family member who is sick, injured, or disabled.

-On the other hand, a conservatorship gives you the power to make financial choices about a loved one who has an intellectual disability.
+On the other hand, a conservatorship gives you the power to make financial choices about a loved one with an intellectual disability.

 You will need both conservatorship and guardianship to properly care for your loved one.
 You'd be able to make healthcare, financial, and non-financial decisions for that individual if you merged the two.